Martha's Vineyard in World War II: Navy

 For the Navy, their training in Martha's Vineyard consisted mostly of assisting the Army in their maneuvers.
-Martha's Vineyard has many beaches, some of which have very calm waters and other that are known for waves of up to five feet.
+Martha's Vineyard has many beaches, some of which have very calm waters and others that are known for waves of up to five feet.
 With the varying water conditions, these beaches gave the Navy plenty of practice for driving the boats in rough and uncontrollable water conditions.
 This practice allowed for the captains of the boats to test their limits and be able to safely land their boats on the beaches.
 Once on shore, the naval units joined in with the Army and participated in the capture of the beaches.

 The Navy also took advantage of Nomans Land.
 They would practice launching mortars from their small launching boats as well as from their bigger gunboats, carriers and destroyers.
 This bombing practice continued for more than 40 years and has lasting effects until today.
 Although Noman's Land is considered a wildlife refuge now there are still live munitions littered on the island, some of which regularly wash up on shore at the beaches of Martha's Vineyard.